 More likely, Hirschfeld’s drawing was based on the iconic photo on Presley’s first LP taken by William “Red” Robertson (who is not credited on the album jacket).
 There the singer is wearing a white jacket and a black shirt, is strumming a guitar, and has his eyes closed as he sings.

-In March 1956, RCA Victor released one of the most famous and influential album in the history of popular music, ELVIS PRESLEY (LPM-1254).It featured this great photo of the singer seemingly lost in his song.
+In March 1956, RCA Victor released one of the most famous and influential albums in the history of popular music, ELVIS PRESLEY (LPM-1254).It featured this great photo of the singer seemingly lost in his song.
 Sixty years later, it is still one of the most iconographic photos of “the Fifties.”

 Appointment with O’Hara